 Rule Criteria Response

 5.3 Building design

 R49 C49 Rule Met

 This rule applies to buildings containing more than 2 dwellings.
 Maximum length of unarticulated walls in buildings is 15m.
 Wall articulation is provided by at least one of the following: a) changes in wall planes of a minimum 1m in depth and 4m in length b) inclusion of balconies, bay windows, verandas, fin walls, etc. c) horizontally stepping facades by at least 1m.
 Building design, articulation, detailing and finish provide an appropriate scale, add visual interest and enable visual differentiation between dwellings when viewed from adjoining public spaces and adjoining residential blocks.
-Building facades are articulated with balconies and blade walls.
+Building facades are articulated with balconies and blade walls, setbacks at upper levels and a variable height awning at street level.

 R50 C50 Criteria Met

 This rule applies to buildings containing more than 2 dwellings.
 Maximum length of an unarticulated roof is 15m.
 Building design, articulation, detailing and finish provide an appropriate scale, add visual interest and enable visual differentiation between dwellings when viewed from adjoining public spaces and adjoining residential blocks.
 The sky terraces on the upper floors are separated into groups with spaces in between to provide articulation and interest to the building profile.

 R51 C51 Rule met.

-Garages and carports within 15m of the front boundary are constructed with the same material as the corresponding elements of the dwelling.
-The exterior colours and finishes of garages and carports achieve all of the following: Parking is integrated into the building in basement.
+Garages and carports within 15m of the front boundary are constructed with the same material as the corresponding elements of The exterior colours and finishes of garages and carports achieve all of the following: Parking is integrated into the building in basement.

-a) compatibility with the dwelling design when viewed from public spaces
+the dwelling. a) compatibility with the dwelling design when viewed from public spaces

 b) integration with the overall design

 c) a contribution to the articulation of the building.

 5.4 Building design - RZ2

 R52 C52 Not Applicable

 This rule applies to standard blocks in RZ2 containing 2 or more dwellings.
 Dwellings address the street wherever practicable.
 Site is not RZ2.

 All dwellings adjacent to a public street (other than a rear lane) have at least one of the following facing the street:

 a) front door

 b) living room window

 c) living room glass sliding door.

 Rule 5.5 Basements and undercroft parking Criteria Response R53 This rule applies to all of the following: i) basements ii) undercroft parking.
 Exposed external walls comply with all of the following: a) except for ventilation openings, are finished in the same manner as the building b) where ventilation openings are provided, they are treated as part of the façade with grilles and screens.
 C53 Basements and undercroft parking structures achieve all of the following: a) visual interest through architectural elements, features or modulation b) visual softening by landscaping c) avoidance of prominent ventilation openings.
 Rule Met, The basement/undercroft parking has walls that extend above ground level on the south side of the building.
 These walls are of the same material as the building.
 There is a section of the wall that provides ventilation.
 This section is provided with a grill that is complementary to the building finishes.
-8.6 Adaptable housing - multi-unit housing comprising 10 or R54 This rule applies to multi-unit housing comprising 10 or more dwellings.
+5.6 Adaptable housing - multi-unit housing comprising 10 or more dwellings R54 This rule applies to multi-unit housing comprising 10 or more dwellings.
 The minimum number of dwellings designed to meet Australian Standard AS4299 - Adaptable Housing (Class C) is shown in table A8.
 This is a mandatory requirement.
 There is no applicable criterion.
-Rule Met The proposal includes 219 units of which 22 are identifies as adaptable.
+Rule Met The proposal includes 143 residential units of which 16 are identified as adaptable on the relevant floor plans.